Hereafter (film): Plot

-On assignment in India, French television journalist Marie Lelay is caught in the 2004 Indian Ocean tsunami.
-Pulled lifeless from the water, she is resuscitated but left for dead.
+On assignment in Thailand, French television journalist Marie Lelay is caught in the 2004 Indian Ocean tsunami.
+Pulled lifeless from the water, onlookers try to resuscitate her but leave her for dead.
 She gasps back to life after glimpsing the afterlife.
 Marie is reunited with her lover Didier after and they return to Paris.
 The experience interferes with her work, so Didier (also her producer) gives her a leave of absence.

-In San Francisco, George Lonegan reluctantly agrees to perform a psychic reading for Christos, a wealthy client of his brother Billy.
-An actual medium, George quit as a psychic due to the emotional, disturbing impact of communicating with the dead.
-George asks if “June” means anything, which Christos denies; later he tells Billy that June was his late wife's nurse, with whom he was in love.
+In San Francisco, George reluctantly agrees to perform a psychic reading for Christos, a wealthy client of his brother Billy.
+An actual medium due to a childhood near-death experience, George quits as a psychic due to the emotional, disturbing impact of communicating with the dead.
+He asks if “June” means anything, which Christos denies; later he tells Billy that June was his late wife's nurse, with whom he was in love.

 In London, 12-year-old twins Jason and Marcus try to prevent their alcoholic, heroin-addicted mother Jackie from losing them to social services.
 Evading the authorities, Jackie sends Jason to the chemist to pick up her detox prescription, having finally decided to get clean.
 Running from street thugs, Jason is hit by a van and killed.
 Social services then put Marcus into a foster home.

 Marie travels to Switzerland to meet a hospice director, a former skeptic now convinced the afterlife exists.
 She persuades Marie to write a book on her experience, in hopes the scientific community will accept the reality of life beyond death.

 Desperate for a reunion with his brother, Marcus steals money from his foster parents and seeks help to contact Jason, but only encounters frauds.
-Boarding the London underground at Charing Cross, Jason's cap blows off Marcus’ head.
+Before he can board the London Underground at Charing Cross, Jason's cap is blown from Marcus's head.
 Anxious to find it, he misses his train, which explodes during the 2005 London Bombings.